Reverse Mortgage Pros and Cons Canada — An Honest Assessment

 The headline benefit: money comes in, nothing goes out each month.
 For anyone managing a fixed retirement income, eliminating a mandatory payment frees up cash for everything else.

 What often gets left out: not having to pay is not the same as being locked out of paying.
-All four lenders allow interest payments in some form and a one-time annual lump sum of up to 10% of the outstanding balance on the anniversary date — without penalty.
+All major lenders allow interest payments in some form and a one-time annual lump sum of up to 10% of the outstanding balance on the anniversary date — without penalty.
 The obligation is gone.
 The option remains.

 You Stay in Your Home